 The Enzoic Test Page is a great place to see what will be caught by the Enzoic API and policy settings.
-While the test page is fairly straightforward, it can sometimes be difficult to tell what each rejection notice means and which policy setting it ties back to.
+While the test page is relatively straightforward, it can sometimes be difficult to tell what each rejection notice means and which policy setting it ties back to.
 Below are some examples of password rejections and the policy settings that they violate.

 Password is known bad: